segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/friendbuy/index.md

 Friendbuy uses our Segment Integration to stream event data to Segment in real time.
 It uses the server-side `track` and `identify` methods to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-The default behavior is for Friendbuy to include an Anonymous ID for every event.
-The Anonymous ID is a hashed email.
-Friendbuy will also include a User ID, which is the Friendbuy the Customer ID.
-If Friendbuy does not have the Customer ID, then only the Anonymous ID will be included.
+Friendbuy includes an Anonymous ID (a hashed email) for every event.
+Friendbuy also includes a User ID, which in Friendbuy is the Customer ID.
+If Friendbuy does not have the Customer ID, then only the Anonymous ID is included.

 ## Referral Events